garmin/pyrex/README.md

   from causing bad behaviors.
 It is still possible to pause the container using the `docker pause` command, but this doesn't integrate with the parent shells job control.
+* **Rootless Docker** This in untested, and probably doesn't work.
+It shouldn't be too hard since this should be very similar to how `podman` works.
+  Currently however, it is assumed that if the container engine is `docker` it is running as root and if it is `podman` it is running rootless.

 ## Developing on Pyrex
  If you are doing development on Pyrex itself, please read the [Developer